dreamcatcher-tech/network/Inbox/2024-10-27 2108 need a scraping utility to others pursuing similar positions.md

 We could mine the commit signatures of various projects to identify this kind of coder, and then analyze their code to find them.

 They would join not for money, but to further the same goal.

+We need to be able to trace these people, and crowdsource them.